Franklin Variety Index

 1954-D FVI Bugs Bunny C-1

 Two long, cylindrical spikes angling down from nose, traces of more along lip, and a mixture of die clashing and die polishing inside open mouth.
-Bold crease high on nose, with a spike also running up into the field.
+Bold crease high on nose, also creating a spike running up into the field.
 Collar clash on neck.
-Curved die line on high point of nose is diagnostic.
-Two widely separated nose clashes jutting from damaged and slightly re-engraved bell wall.
+Three die scratches are diagnostic across all stages; a curved die line on lower half of nose; a short, straight scratch on neck, just above collar clash; and a long, straight, diagonal scratch across Franklin's shoulder.
+Interestingly, there are two widely separated nose clashes jutting from damaged and lightly re-engraved bell wall, one at bell lines, one well above.
 Mint mark above level of bell bolts.
 A serious die clash.
 Typically found with gleaming surfaces from fresh die polishing.

 1954-D FVI Bugs Bunny C-1a